JoshLoecker/MAPT/README.md

 	-B /path/to/data_files/:/data_files/ \
 	pipeline:latest
 	```
-This will start the container, and the workflow will begin.
-Results will be saved to the `results` folder you bound (i.e. `/path/to/results/`)

 ### <ins>Docker</ins>
 1. If you chose to work with Docker, ensure Docker is already installed on your system.
 If it is not, follow the instructions: [Install Docker](https://docs.docker.com/get-docker/)